Asureda/Project_2020_I/README.md

 # Molecular Dynamics Symulations

+* Motivation
+Master's computational progect to learn the basic knowledege of parallel computing.
+We develop many programs where we basically change the way double loops are made.
+Also, we check the optimization chacteristics for each one.

+* The system
+Van der Waals gas with pair Lenard-Johnes interactions.
+By setting the number of particles and density, the program fills a cubic volume with an FCC structure.
 Lennard-Jones potential with parir interactions.

 Computational progect to develop sequenctial and paralelized programs to symulate molecular dynamics.
 Ready to compute the energies, temperature, pressure and radial distribution function in real and reduced units.
 For an N patricles system (compatible with FCC structure) the integration is done with the Velocity Verlet algorigthm.
 The program also come with an optional Andersen thermostat.